Updated: August 24, 2020

 - Revisit your relevant facts section after you finish drafting the argument section of your brief.
 Often, as the argument section becomes more developed, it may come to rely on facts that you did not initially include in the relevant facts.

 Devote the time necessary to drafting an effective statement of relevant facts.
-By presenting the judges with a compelling story, and offering them the facts in the form most favorable to your client, you increase the likelihood that they will be receptive to your legal arguments.
+By presenting the justice with a compelling story, and offering them the facts in the form most favorable to your client, you increase the likelihood that they will be receptive to your legal arguments.

 My next column will focus on how to make those arguments clear and persuasive.